litruv/websocket-driver/README.md

 ## Getting Started

-To run the WebSocket Driver in a Docker container, follow these steps:
+To run the API WebSocket Bridge in a Docker container, follow these steps:

 1. Clone this repository to your local machine.
 2. Navigate to the project directory.